DreasL02/NeuralNetworkAccelerator/README.md

 and biases into the buffers from the memories.
 Various values within the datapath will also be reset to accommodate the incoming values.

-When the loading is finished after a clock cycle, the FSM will transition to the Calculate state, where it will start the systolic array and accumulator.
+When the loading is finished after a clock cycle, the FSM will transition to the Calculating state, where it will start the systolic array and accumulator.
 After NxN - 1 cycles it the datapath will be finished calculating the result and a 'valid' signal will be asserted.